sohamcodes/NationwideTest/README.md

 To run app.py please follow the steps below:

-1. Please enter the following details in the .env file
+1. Please enter the following details in the .env file to establish connection to local PostgresDB
 ```Python
 hostname='Enter here'
 database='Enter here'